GSA-TTS/identity-idva-docs/_pages/faqs.md

 ### Since the study checks consumer history records, will participating in the study affect my credit score?

-No.The vendors providing identity verification services use their own models and do not request your records from the credit bureaus.
+No. The vendors providing identity verification services use their own models and do not request your records from the credit bureaus.
 Therefore, participating in the study will not impact/affect a participant’s credit score.

 ### Can I participate in the study if I use a screen reader or other assistive technologies?